 CMS states that a physician or AP, such as a nurse practitioner (NP) or physician assistant (PA), must provide direct supervision of therapeutic services.
 The person providing supervision must be permitted to do so under state law, scope of practice regulations, and their hospital-granted privileges.
 In addition, he or she must have sufficient knowledge and training to be able "to furnish assistance and direction, not merely manage an emergency."

-More stringent requirements in the freestanding setting
+More stringent requirements for radiation therapy in the freestanding setting

 2016 MPFS clarification of "incident to" billing